nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 A new blank Razor Component Library component:

-- Create a new blank library project using `dotnet new razorclasslib -o {ProjectName}`.
+- Create a new blank __library__ project using `dotnet new razorclasslib -o {ProjectName}`.
 - Contains a default CSS file.
 - A `wwwroot` folder where images, JavaScript, and other static content should be stored and acts as the base relative path for references such as scripts.
 - Absolute folder reference to `wwwroot` is `/_content/{PACKAGE_ID}/{PATH_AND_FILENAME_INSIDE_WWWROOT}`
-- Similar to a Class Library project but SDK points to Razor specifically and supported platform is "browser".
+- Similar to a Component Library project but SDK points to Razor specifically and supported platform is "browser".
 - Includes a package reference to `Microsoft.AspNetCore.Components.Web`.

-Referencing A Razor Class Library:
+Referencing A Razor Component Library:

-- Update the Blazor App to reference the Razor Class Library.
+- Update the Blazor App to reference the Razor Component Library project.
   - Drag-and-drop the Project file onto the Blazor App Project file.
   - By CLI: `dotnet add reference{ClassLibraryNameAndPath}`.
   - By NuGet: `dotnet add package {ClassLibraryName}`.
+- Add a reference to the RCL Namespace using one of these methods:
-- Add an `@using` to point to the namespace of the Razor Library component.
+  - Add `@using` to point to the namespace of the Razor Library component.
-- Optionally, add the namespace to the Razor Library component to `_Imports.razor`.
+  - Add the namespace to the Razor Library component to `_Imports.razor`.

 Control Rendering Mode: